SpitFire-666/Firefox-Stuff/README.md

 # Tips / Tricks

-- If you start your search with ^ it will restrict suggestions to your history
+### The address bar/awesome bar
+- Use Alt+D or Ctrl+L to focus the address bar
+- Type '*' in the address bar to limit results to your bookmarks
+- Type '^' in the address bar to limit results to your history
-- Typing % in the address bar will search open tabs
+- Type '%' in the address bar to limit results to your open tabs

+### Others
 - Disable sites from hijacking the right click menu (WIP)
 - Force a crash using this tool:
 - If you bookmark and tag a page you want to get back to, all you have to do is type * in the address (URL bar), followed by a tag, and it'll 'suggest' the sites that share that tag.